-The Google Play Package Name this is your app bundle id, which should be specified under the Player Settings inside Unity Editor:
+The Google Play Package Name is your app bundle id which should be specified under the Player Settings inside Unity Editor:

 Now the hardest part which triggers lot's of questions.
 The Key Hashes which you need to specify in the app settings.

-So what is the Key Hash.
-The Key Hash is your app unique signature, we need to specify it to make sure that inly our official application can use Facebook API on n behalf of our created Facebook application.
-When you try to make an FB API call, it will be signed with your app Key Hash by FB SDK.
+So, what is the Key Hash.
+The Key Hash is your app unique signature.
+We need to specify it to make sure that only our official application can use Facebook API on behalf of our created Facebook application.
+When you try to make a FB API call, it will be signed with your app Key Hash by FB SDK.
 The Key Hash will be retrieved in runtime from your Application.
-Since the app Key Hash is your unique app signature it stores in the key store which you use to sign your app.
+Since the app Key Hash is your unique app signature, it stores in the key store which you use to sign your app.

-So, for example, If I am not signing my APK with specific keystone, which mean I ma going to use default debug key store.
-The Debug key store is located somewhere on your PC or Mac after you have installed Android SDK, You can read this thread to find out more.
-To sing your app with the debug Keystore your android build setting should look slike this:
+So, for example, If I am not signing my APK with specific keystone which means that I am going to use еру default debug key store.
+The Debug key store is located somewhere on your PC or Mac after you have installed Android SDK.
+You can read this thread to find out more.
+To sing your app with the debug Keystore, your android build setting should look like this:

-The Key Hash of this Keystore can be detected by Unity Facebook SDK, and you can actually get it very easy from SDK editor settings.
+The Key Hash of this Keystore can be detected by Unity Facebook SDK, and you can actually get it very easily from SDK editor settings.
 Just go to the Facebook -> Edit Settings:

-But you signing your app with your own key store, as shown on screenshot bellow
+But you are signing your app with your own key store as shown on screenshot below

 You can get your app Key Hash using the console